antongolub/yarn-audit-fix/README.md

 > Constraints gate a fix's dependency **closure** (the transitives it pulls in),
 > not the fixed package's own `engines`/`license`.

+**`--safe`** rolls the automatable gates into one flag — the opposite of `--force`.
+It's shorthand for `--engines.node=floor` (don't raise the engine floor your tree already stands on) plus `--package-type=cjs` in a CommonJS project (don't introduce an ESM-only dependency).
+So `yarn-audit-fix --safe` means *fix everything you can without changing what my project runs on or how it loads* — and flags the rest for a deliberate follow-up.
+(License stays an explicit policy; `--safe` doesn't guess it.)

 #### Direct-dependency pins